scheidelg/SANS-Class-Redirect-Template/Instructions.md

      - Click on **Commit new file**

-6. Enable GitHub Pages

-     - Click on **Settings**
-     - Scroll down to the **GitHub Pages** section
-     - Change the GitHub Pages **Source** setting to the main branch; click **Save**
-     - Change the GitHub Pages **Custom domain** setting to the FQDN you assigned for this class; click **Save**
-     - Return to the repository file listing and make sure that a CNAME file was created (yes, we could just manually create the CNAME file instead of using the **Custom domain** text box; same end result)

-7. Login to GoDaddy and create a CNAME record that redirects to the GitHub repository's GitHub Pages web page.
+6. Login to GoDaddy and create a CNAME record that redirects to the GitHub repository's GitHub Pages web page.

      - **Manage My Products**
      - Under the list of domains, find `scheidel.net`